jngadiub/ML_course_Pavia_23/README.md

-# Machine learning course at University of Pavia (Prerequisites)
+# Machine learning course at University of Pavia